alhermann/MyVox/README.md

 Voxelizer implementation requires no further dependencies.
 It operates on ```.stl``` files and outputs a ```.csv``` file which is intented to be processed further with ```Paraview```.

+This voxelizer implementation ouputs the same results as the base implementation of VoxSurf without any further dependencies.
+Additionally, it has the option to scale the voxelization to approximately the same size as the underlying ```.stl``` file.

 ## Getting Started

 Clone the repository to your local machine and to the project build directory.
 It comes with a ```Makefile```, therefore you only